howdoicomputer/revontulet/scripts/README.md

 ## Purpose

 It helps provide immediate feedback on whether or not the system is working on a basic level.
-You can open up take the emitted satellite data and open up N2YO and check to see where the satellites are.
+You can take the emitted satellite data and open up N2YO and check to see where the satellites are.

 ## Usage